vinsworldcom/nppChangedLines/README.md

 ### Limitations

-+ Notepad++ File => Save All will not result in change to saved marker updates in files other than the currently active buffer
 + Position tracking is not perfect!
     + It will only track across saved files (i.e., not "new 1" unsaved documents).
     + It will not remove closed files - so navigating to a position of a previously opened but not closed file will reopen the file (providing it still exists).